 Book Your Breast Augmentation Consultation With Dr. Smita

 At your consultation, you’ll get a more accurate estimate for the cost of your surgery.
-You’ll also get a chance to discuss other aspects of the procedure, including your overall candidacy, implant options, recovery prep, and more.
+You’ll also get a chance to discuss other aspects of the procedure, including your overall candidacy, implant options, breast augmentation recovery, preparation, and more.
 We look forward to hearing from you!